ArcadeHustle/FiSTer-JVS-IO/README.md

 <img src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/fist.jpg">
 </p>

-[MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is in need of proper arcade support via JVS.
+Now that the community is addressing JAMMA input, [MiSTer FPGA](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is in need of proper arcade support via JVS.

 [SNAC](https://github.com/MiSTer-devel/Main_MiSTer/wiki/User-Port-(Serial-IO)) seems completely up to the task, however odd lines in the development sandbox prevent SNAC from having full access to MiSTer's menuing system.
 One approach would be to make use of a patched user_io subsystem as mentioned in the Atari-Forum thread ["How to use the menu with SNAC controllers and other USER_IO controller solutions"](https://www.atari-forum.com/viewtopic.php?t=38453).